 Exposure Highlight Priority

-As mentioned above, Leica added highlight exposure priority, but it does seem like all the other exposure settings heavily try to prioritize highlights.
-Even when I’m center-weighted if any highlights show up in the scene the image drastically shifts to protect them and this just makes using the auto exposure system difficult.
+As mentioned above, Leica added highlight exposure priority, but it does seem like all the other exposure settings heavily prioritize highlights.
+Even when I’m center-weighted, if any highlights show up in the scene, the image drastically shifts to protect them, which just makes using the auto-exposure system difficult.

-And again, it does seem to perform normally sometimes, so my guess is there are still some bugs here.
+And again, it does seem to perform normally sometimes, so I guess there are still some bugs here.

 Focus Assist Exposure Shift

-There is a strange bug when focusing off the LCD screen – you press the exposure focus assist button on the top of the camera the image flashes brightly for a second before going darker.
+There is a strange bug when focusing off the LCD screen – you press the exposure focus assist button on the top of the camera, and the image flashes brightly for a second before going darker.
 It doesn’t feel like it’s associated with the correct exposure and is very distracting.
-I actually wish it stayed bright because once it pops darker it’s harder to see.
+I actually wish it stayed bright because once it pops darker, it’s harder to see.

 Flickering Exposure – Mostly Fixed